veusz/veusz/Documents/manual-source/introduction.rst

 that it can produce vector rather than bitmap or raster output.
 OpenGL, for example, is based around bitmaps.

 Veusz applies lighting to the scene.
 The lighting depends on enabled light sources, which are set in the scene3d widget.
 Light sources have a color, intensity and position.
 Note that only the angle of the light to a surface affects its lighting, not its distance.
+The position of the light is relative to the viewer (camera), not the graph.
+Positive light coordinates are towards the graph (z), upwards (y) and rightwards (x).
 Normally each solid surface has an intrinsic color, which can be seen without any lighting.
 If a light source is enabled, the color of the light is added to the surface color, depending on the reflectivity of the surface.
 Each surface also has a transparency setting.